 For instance, at SCBWI conferences.
 If I am a speaker (on the faculty), I am oftentimes one of the professional critiquers made available to attendees for an additional fee (for writers and/or illustrators).
 You can sign up for these when you register for the conference.
 Professional critiques with industry professionals are usually available at every conference, so it's a great place to seek feedback - not just from me.

 During our SCBWI Southern Breeze Illustrators' Day, along with the quick portfolio critiques by our visiting speakers, I will often give quick feedback to those who pull me aside.
 (Although I'm usually running around crazy, so it can be hard to get a moment.)
-I offer portfolio critiques through ZaPow! for a fee.

 Also, when I teach "Creating Picture Books" at the John C. Campbell Folk School, or upcoming in October at Binders in Atlanta, it's all about critiquing!
 You can sign up for my newsletter where I'll announce these opportunities.